linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/An Analysis of Yield Curve Notes.md

 (A2) There are no taxes.

-(A3) The instantaneous default-free rate of interest,  $r(t)$ , follows the diffusion process
+(A3) The instantaneous default-free rate of interest, $r(t)$, follows the diffusion process

-$$ d r = \beta (\mu - r) d t + \sigma r d z, \tag {1}
+$$ dr = \beta(\mu - r)dt + \sigma r dz, \tag{1}
 $$ where $\beta, \mu,$ and $\sigma$ are parameters and $dz$ is a standard Wiener process.

-(A4) The price of any default-free security,  $P(r, t)$ , is a twice-continuously differentiable function of  $r$ .
+(A4) The price of any default-free security, $P(r, t)$, is a twice-continuously differentiable function of $r$.

  Information about these issues was obtained from prospectuses and offering circulars graciously provided by Morgan Stanley & Co., Inc., Salomon Brothers, Inc., Fannie Mae, and Sallie Mae.
 3 The focus of the analysis is the effects of interest rate uncertainty on the value and riskiness of yield curve notes, so default risk is ignored.
 The effects of default risk can be analyzed, however, with a model developed along the lines of Cox, Ingersoll, and Ross [4].
-4 This assumption implies that the market for default-free bonds is governed by a single-state variable uniquely defined by  $r$ .
+4 This assumption implies that the market for default-free bonds is governed by a single-state variable uniquely defined by $r$.
 While the analysis therefore has obvious limitations, it is nevertheless important to focus on the influence of the short-term interest rate on the prices of yield curve notes.
 See Cox, Ingersoll, and Ross [5] for multiple-state-variable pricing of bonds.

 Table I Descriptions of Initial Issues of Yield Curve Notes